YottaDB/YDBDoc/MessageRecovery/errors.rst

 CIMAXLEVELS
 --------------------

 CIMAXLEVELS, Too many nested Call-ins.
-Nested resources exhaused at level xxxx.
+Nested resources exhausted at level xxxx.

 Call in/Run Time Error: This indicates that YottaDB runs out of its internal condition handlers stack due to too many levels of nested call-ins.